iprafols/SQUEzE/README.md

 ## Description

-SQUEzE is a software package to identify quasars and estimate their redshift in a sample ogf spectra.
+SQUEzE is a software package to identify quasars and estimate their redshift in a sample of spectra.
 The quasars id and redshif is estimated in a two-step process:
     1. Generate a high completeness and low purity sample of candidates
     2. Filter the candidates to improve purity while keeping a target completeness

+SQUEzE can run in different modes:
+    1. training - Use a known sample to decide on which cuts to apply
+    2. operation - Apply cuts to unknown sample to build a catalogue
+    3. merge - Merge different candidates objects into a single candidate objects

 ## Installation